TopHillRobotics/quadruped-robot/README.md

 cd ${your_workspace}
 catkin_make
 ```
-Make sure that your cmake version should at least 3.15.x, or compilation will fail.
+For a smooth compilation, we suggest using CMake version 3.15 or greater.

 ---